 You may have another employee who wears wholly inappropriate shorts with their company branded t-shirt, even though they are supposed to wear a plain black skirt or black trousers.

-If you have recently implemented a uniform policy - or have had one for a while - and your employees refuse to wear their uniform or wear it incorrectly, you may have a problem that needs remedying.
+If you have taken the steps to implementing a uniform policy - or have had one for a while - and your employees refuse to wear their uniform or wear it incorrectly, you may have a problem that needs remedying.

 Here are 5 reasons your office uniform policy might not be taken seriously.

-You did not explain why the uniform policy was implemented
+You didn't explain why the uniform policy was implemented

 People are creatures of habit and if unexpected policies are sprung on employees, then they are reluctant to change.
 Sometimes uniform defiance is less a case of backlash and more a lack of understanding of the company's vision.

-In order for your employees to understand why they must wear a uniform as opposed to everyday clothes, they often need to understand why the policy was implemented in the first place.
+For employees to understand why they must wear a uniform, they often need to understand why the policy was implemented in the first place.

-Let employees know that there are unmistakable benefits of uniform for the company such as looking smarter, being work appropriate, establishing the company brand, creating unity, increasing productivity, prioritising safety, and ensuring pride in the company.
+Let employees know that there are unmistakable benefits of uniform for the company.
+Benefits such as looking smarter, being work appropriate, establishing the company brand, creating unity, increasing productivity, prioritising safety, and ensuring pride in the company.

 Furthermore, there are benefits for them in that they save money on replacing everyday clothing for work, they will always know what to wear each day so it speeds up the dressing process in the morning, and they will know who works in each department.

-Employees can even get tax relief for washing their own uniform (more about that here)
+Employees can even get tax relief for washing their own uniform.

 Most importantly, uniforms inherently help build a team's togetherness.